gokseloz/JavaScript30/03- CSS Variables/README.md

 ## Playing with CSS variables with JavaScript
 - This is a JS based project
-- JavaScript file contain both my own code(I tried to do it by myself) and the code of the original project
+- JavaScript file contain both my own code(without help) and the code of the original project
 - Besides original project, I added different properties in my own code which are;
     - Outputs are added which show the value of the inputs
     - Outsputs are typeable and therefore you can change the value of the inputs by typing it as well